hecanjog/hecanjog.com/posts/blog/002-environments.md

 highest spectral centroid to lowest.
 Instead of the smooth sweep from high-energy sounds to low-energy sounds that I imagined, the result was basically noise.
 I was bummed out and left things there.

-The wonderful folks at [Starling Labs](https://starling.space) are working on a cool project that involves doing analysis on a set of field recordings of train whistles.
+The wonderful folks at [Starling](https://starling.space) are working on a cool project that involves doing analysis on a set of field recordings of train whistles.
 On Monday I had a long conversation about their process so far and the analysis approaches they'd been trying.
 It got me excited to pick up on this project again and find a better approach to segmenting the field recordings for analysis -- instead of just cutting them into fixed